 If you make a significant change to the appearance of your car such as painting it another colour, you must send the logbook and new photos to Motorsport Australia.
 The logbook will be updated and returned to you, along with the old photos.

 How do I Change or Update Any Details in My Log Book?

 If you need to change or update the ownership, engine configuration or any other detail that is recorded in your logbook, download the Motorsport Australia Logbook Change of Details form (using the link above), complete the new details and send it in with your logbook to Motorsport Australia at the address shown on that form.

 Does a Road Registered Car Need a Log Book?

-The short answer is that it doesn’t need a log book but it’s driver can really benefit by obtaining a log book for it if the car is run regularly in a event that conducts Targeted Scrutiny such as the CAMS NSW Supersprint Championships.
+The short answer is that it doesn’t need a log book but it’s driver can really benefit by obtaining a log book for it if the car is run regularly in a event that conducts Targeted Scrutiny such as the Motorsport Australia NSW Supersprint Championships.
 The greatest benefit is that a car at these events does not need to line up for scrutineering at the start of each event and that’s a saving of an hour each morning and a great reduction in the stress and hassle at that peak time.

 If you have a Road Registered car and are competing in the Motorsport Australia NSW Supersprint Championships you can have your car inspected for your new Log Book at one of the Championship Rounds through the year.
 Please click here to email the Series Scrutineer, Ian Williams, to book a time and date for your Log Book inspection.